WeGift Makes Refunds, Vouchers and Rewards Easy #3

 Once a month they plan a team-building event.
 Both offices of the company in London and Cambridge gather together, have team launch, spend some quality time.
 They also share each other their experiences and celebrate both success and failure.

-One of the key things they are constantly trying to push to improve and succeed on is celebrating failures as much as the success.
-When you are thriving to achieve the best, you should not underestimate the value of the failure since it is a great way to learn and find better ways to keep it up!
+One of the key things they are constantly trying to push is celebrating failures as much as the success.
+When you are thriving to achieve the best, you should not underestimate the value of the failure.
+Don’t forget that it is a great way to learn and find better ways to keep it up!

 Usually, a failure is actually an opportunity to fix or improve something in the business.
 So it makes a lot of sense to share it.

 Software tools are building blocks

-The most important characteristic of a successful startup, that wishes to leverage technology for value creation is its ability to tackle complex problems in unique ways.
-Building a tech company is not just about the people, the investors, or finding the market fit but it is also about utilizing tools for your business’ benefit.
+The most important characteristic of a successful startup is its ability to tackle complex problems in unique ways.
+Building a tech company is not just about the people, the investors, or finding the market fit.
+It is also about utilizing tools for your business’ benefit.

 When your business is in a fast-paced, intense marketplace, software tools become a fundamental part of the business.

 WeGift is also using various software tools to improve their work, keep better track of the daily issues, and to communicate.

 At the core of their business is their own tool and internal system which acts as a platform to send and receive e-mails, send gift cards, load gift card, basically covers everything to maintain doing business with their clients.
 Other tools they depend on are;